Saturday, October 31, 2009

 From Amsterdam: Lessons on controlling drugs

 In Amsterdam, the red-light district is the oldest and most notorious neighborhood.
 Two picturesque canals frame countless small pedestrian alleyways lined with legal prostitutes, bars, porn stores and coffee shops.
 In 2008, I visited the local police station and asked about the neighborhood's problems.
 I laughed when I heard that dealers of fake drugs were the biggest police issue -- but it's true.
-If fake-drug dealers are the worst problem in the red-light district, clearly somebody is doing something right.
+If fake-drug dealers are the worst problem in the red-light district, clearly somebody is doing something right.and

 History provides some lessons.
 The 21st Amendment ending Prohibition did not force anybody to drink or any city to license saloons.
 In 1933, after the failure to ban alcohol, the feds simply got out of the game.
-Today, they should do the same -- and last week the Justice Department took a very small step in the right direction.
+Today, they should do the same -- and last week the Justice Department took a very small step in the right direction.Read all about it!
+The only unfortunate part is they removed the "member of LEAP" part on my bio.

 George Will: Legalize Marijuana to Hurt Cartels